-Measurement of CD4 count is particularly useful before initiation of ART.
-The CD4 cell count provides information on the overall immune function of a person with HIV.
-The measurement is critical in establishing thresholds for the initiation and discontinuation of opportunistic infection (OI) prophylaxis and in assessing the urgency to initiate ART.
+CD4 count provides information on the overall immune function of a person with HIV.
+Measurement of CD4 count is particularly useful before initiation of ART to establish the need for the initiation of opportunistic infection (OI) prophylaxis and to assess the urgency to initiate ART; and after initiation of ART to assess immunologic response and to establish the need for discontinuation of OI prophylaxis.

 The management of patients with HIV has changed substantially with the availability of newer, more potent, and less toxic antiretroviral (ARV) agents.
-In the United States, ART is now recommended for all patients with HIV regardless of their viral load or CD4 count (AI) (see Initiation of Antiretroviral Therapy).
-In the past, clinical practice, which was supported by treatment guidelines, was generally to monitor both CD4 cell count and viral load concurrently.
-However, because most patients with HIV in care now receive ART, the rationale for frequent CD4 monitoring is weaker.
+ART is now recommended for all patients with HIV regardless of their viral load or CD4 count (AI) (see the Initiation of Antiretroviral Therapy section).
+In the past, the clinical practice supported by treatment guidelines was generally to monitor both CD4 count and viral load concurrently.
+However, because most patients with HIV in care now receive ART, the rationale for frequent CD4 count monitoring is weaker.
 The roles and usefulness of these two tests in clinical practice are discussed in the following sections.